Adding More SERCOM Ports for SAMD Boards

 Whenever a new board is added to the Arduino IDE it comes with a couple of variants files (variant.h and variant.cpp).
 These files define which pins are being used for what.
 They define where D0 maps to, where the

-Let's take a look at the Redboard Turbo.
+Let's take a look at the RedBoard Turbo.
 As you can see there is an I2C port broken out at the top right.
-Below that there is an SPI port.
-While it is not labeled the variant file does define those as SPI pins which are common at this location on an Arduino board (this is where the original board put the SPI port).
 At the bottom, you'll also see the UART broken out and the pins labeled TX and RX.
-Finally, you'll see what is often refered to as the legacy ISP header.
-Originally, this SPI port was tied to the one on the side of the board (the ATMega boards only had 1 SPI port) and was used to program the bootloader onto the board.
-Because a lot of shields use this as the primary SPI port this is broken out as well, but on the Redboard Turbo is on a different SPI port than the one on the side.
+Finally, you'll see what is often referred to as the legacy ISP header.
+Originally, this SPI port was tied to one on the side of the board (the ATMega boards only had 1 SPI port) and was used to program the bootloader onto the board.
+Because a lot of shields use this as the primary SPI port, this is broken out as well.
+However, they are located a different SPI port than the one on the side for the RedBoard Turbo.

 Now let's take a closer look at the SAMD21 and start defining some terms.